appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot/README.md

 ### Authentication Type
-Appsmith allows you to select from the available authentication types to integrate with an Hubspot database:
+Appsmith allows you to select from the available authentication types to integrate with an HubSpot database:

 #### Bearer Token